Brad Woods Digital Garden

 ...

 A disadvantage of this is it results in untended states.
-The intended amount of states for the component is 4; idle, fetching, success & error.
+The intended amount of states for the component is 4; idle, fetching, success and error.
 The actual number of states produced from the above approach is 23 = 8.
 Changing the approach from boolean flags to named states can fix this:

 MyImageFetcher.tsx